alicolville/Weight-Tracker/readme.txt

 = 9.3.1 =

+* Bug fix: Escape single quotes when emailing notes to users.

 = 9.3 =

 * New feature: Admin notes.
 AStore notes against your users and optionally share with them.